kaylvigh/QAP2/README.md

 # Maven Tool Window (view > tool windows > maven)

-- Under the "Lifecycle" folder, double-click on "package".
+- Under the "Lifecycle" folder, double-click on "clean" and then double-click on "install".

 # Terminal

-- Run the command: docker build --pull . -t openjdk:21-jdk-slim
+- Run the command: docker build -t kaylvigh/qap2-image .
-- Run the command: docker build -t qap2-image .
+- Run the command: docker push kaylvigh/qap2-image:latest
-- Run the command: docker run -p 8080:8080 qap2-image
+- Run the command: docker-compose up

+# Postman

+- In postman, make a request to http://localhost:8080/ and at the end type aircraft, airport, city, or passengers.